Car shipping from Houston, TX to Seattle, WA

 How Auto Transport Works

-If you’re new to car shipping from Houston, TX to Seattle, WA, understanding the process is simple.
-The auto transport industry has two main players: brokers and carriers.
-Brokers like Sakaem Logistics act as intermediaries who connect customers with licensed carriers.
-Carriers are the companies with trucks and trailers that physically transport your vehicle across the 2,331 miles from Houston to Seattle.
-Working with a reputable broker ensures you’re matched with qualified, insured carriers who have proven track records.
+If you're new to car shipping from Houston, TX to Seattle, WA, understanding the process can help ensure a smooth experience.
+The auto transport industry operates through two main types of companies: brokers and carriers.
+Brokers, like Sakaem Logistics, act as intermediaries who connect customers with licensed carriers.
+Carriers are the companies that physically transport your vehicle on their trucks.
+Working with a reputable broker is essential because they have established networks of vetted carriers with proper insurance and good track records.